lgauthie/mar-fmnet/README.md

 The other thing you might have noticed is that we never set the default modulation index.
 This is because we are controlling that parameter via an envelope.
-Therefore what is the ADSR scale becomes the our modulation amount.
+Therefore we have to set the modulation amout using the ADSR scale factor.
 ```python
 modenv1 = ADSR(synth, "mrs_real/Osc1mDepth", dtime=0.15, scale=fr1 * 2.66)
 modenv2 = ADSR(synth, "mrs_real/Osc2mDepth", dtime=0.3,  scale=fr2 * 1.8)